RichyLe69/TCGPScraperRemastered/tear.md

 ISHIZU PACKAGE

 Keldo:
-Discard 1 other Earth Fairy: SS from hand.
-Quick Effect: Banish from Field/GY: Target up to 3 cards in any GY: Shuffle them into deck.
+Discard 1 other Earth Fairy: SS from hand -> Add "Exchange of Spirit" card (Kelbek / Mudora) Quick Effect: Banish from Field/GY: Target up to 3 cards in any GY: Shuffle them into deck.
 (Once per turn)

 Mudora: